nrfconnect/sdk-nrf/samples/nrf9160/http_update/application_update/README.rst

 #.
 Observe that **LED 1** is lit.
    This indicates that version 1 of the application is running.
 #.
-Press **Button 1** on the nRF9160 DK to start the download process, and wait until ``Download complete`` is printed in the terminal.
+Press **Button 1** on the nRF9160 DK or type "download" in the terminal emulator to start the download process, and wait until ``Download complete`` is printed in the terminal.
 #.
-Press the **RESET** button on the kit.
+Press the **RESET** button on the kit or type "reset" in the terminal emulator.
    MCUboot will now detect the downloaded image and program it to flash memory.
    This can take up to a minute.
    Nothing is printed in the terminal while the writing is in progress.
 #.
 Observe that **LED 1** and **LED 2** are lit.
    This indicates that version 2 or higher of the application is running.
 #.
-You can now downgrade the application by repeating the button presses mentioned above.
+You can now downgrade the application by repeating the button presses or typing "download" in the terminal emulator.
    Observe that after the second update only **LED 1** is lit.
    This indicates that the application image has been downgraded to version 1.
    Any further updates will toggle between the versions.